XiaoMigros/ReBeamer/README.md

 ### Optimisation
 Here are some things you can do to avoid issues with the plugin:
 * Regroup rhythms: The plugin works best when all of your sheet's rhythms are notated correctly.
 If you know what you're doing, great!
 If you don't, run 'Tools/Regroup Rhythms' before running the plugin.
 * 2nd+ Voices: The plugin won't work correctly if there are any deleted rests in voices 2-4.
-If you don't want the rest to be seen, make it invisible instead.
+If you don't want a rest to be seen, make it invisible instead.

 ### Customisation
 To customise how the plugin runs, you will need to edit the code.
 Below, the easily changeable parameters are documented: